How does Facebook make money? Analyzing Facebook's revenue in 2026

 One of Facebook’s biggest advantages from the position of the leading social media platform is the possibility to maintain and even increase the revenue based on different types of advertising and bring up new tools for targeting audiences.

 On the other hand, the already-existing business suite from Facebook doesn’t make everybody happy, since it may seem twisted and complicated.
 Others would consider the Facebook business suite and targeting platform as an entire science, enriching the social media management industry with a new profession.
-On top of everything, there are new EU regulations and privacy policies that limit marketers in exploiting Facebook Pixel capabilities and thus, Facebook revenue growth from advertising.
+On top of everything, there are new EU regulations and privacy policies that limit marketers from exploiting Facebook Pixel capabilities and thus, Facebook's revenue growth from advertising.

 How Facebook Makes Money From Payments & Fees